 Since a dual-band extender offers a 5GHz frequency, it will have superior speeds to a single-frequency extender.
 In addition, since you can place different devices on each band, you have control over device prioritization.
 This means you can put bandwidth-intensive activities on the 5GHz frequency and leave 2.4G for simple web browsing or smart devices.

 Either option will offer stable WiFi coverage as long as your device is in range.
 While older 2.4GHz devices suffer from occasional stuttering, modern single-band devices are better equipped to cut through interference.
+If you have a lot of devices on the same network, you may want to check out the best Wi-Fi router for multiple devices to ensure you have enough bandwidth for them all.

 While a single-frequency extender with 2.4GHz technically has more signal strength than a dual-band 5GHz model, it isn’t that simple.
 A device with 5GHz uses beamforming to discover, locate, and target internet signals to specific devices.
 That said, should you need more coverage, you’ll want to review a WiFi router vs an extender.